jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 35 Arrest of persons found committing certain crimes
-Every one is justified in arresting without warrant— (a) Any person whom he finds committing any offence against this Act that is punishable by death or for which the maximum punishment is not less than 3 years' imprisonment:
+Every one is justified in arresting without warrant— (a) Any person whom he finds committing any offence against this Act for which the maximum punishment is not less than 3 years' imprisonment:
   (b) Any person whom he finds by night committing any offence against this Act.

 ### 36 Arrest of person believed to be committing crime by night